harlanhaskins/Arduino-Toys/README.md

 It also uses C++ constructors to automatically set pin modes and things.

+## AudioMonitor

+This is a tiny project that, given 3 LEDs on pins 2, 4, and 7, and an analog mic on pin 0, will use the 3 LEDs as a volume meter.

 ## Clapper

 This is an implementation of the Clapper, a.k.a. a machine that